Acrophobia: A fear of high places. I’ve dealt with it my whole life.

-After about an hour scrabbling up loose rocks, my friend Rachel and I reached the end of the established mountain top trail.
-From there you can either head back down or continue along an unmaintained ridge line trail essentially as far as you’d like.
+After about an hour of scrambling up loose rocks, my friend Rachel and I reached the end of the established summit trail.
+From there you can either head back down or continue along an unmaintained ridge line trail for essentially as far as you’d like.

-The path was maybe a yard wide with severe, nauseating drop-offs on both sides.
+The path was maybe a yard wide with severe drop-offs on both sides.
 Rachel wanted to continue on for a couple more miles.
-She loves stuff like that.
-For most of my life, I would have come up with some excuse to turn around, or worse, struggled through with gritted teeth, hating myself for not speaking up.
+She loves heights.
+For most of my life, I would have come up with some transparent excuse to turn around, or worse, struggled through with gritted teeth, hating myself for not speaking up.

 I chose neither.
-I told Rachel that knife’s edge trails are really unpleasant for me and I was ready to head back.
-We snapped some pictures, hugged, and went our separate ways, each getting exactly the outdoor experience we wanted.
+I told Rachel that knife’s edge trails are deeply unpleasant for me and I was ready to head back down.
+We took some pictures, hugged, and went our separate ways, each getting exactly the outdoor experience we desired.

 I’ve hiked higher, scarier trails and I know I could do it again if needed.
 But there’s a big difference between confronting a challenge and making yourself miserable just for the hell of it.
-Even with countless mountain peaks in my rearview, some primal lizard part of my brain will always scream High Places = Potential Doom.
+Even with countless mountain peaks in my rearview, the primal, lizard part of my brain will always scream High Places = Doom.
 Just because something is fun for someone else doesn’t mean it needs to be fun for me.

 * * * *